sparkplug23/PulSar/README.md

 ![image](https://user-images.githubusercontent.com/35019746/118510354-cc5aa700-b728-11eb-8245-7344dad1cb4a.png)

 These folders can be summarised as follows:
-  * `0_ConfigUser` - Allows configuring what sections of the project should be included, configurable by the user.
+  * `0_ConfigUser` - Allows configuration of the desired functioanility of the project, configurable by the user.
   * `1_TaskerManager` - This is the primary entry point for all modules, together with the `loop()` and `setup()` from `HomeControlSystem.cpp`, the tasks, also known as "Functions" will be executed when needed.
 This is effectively a multitasking thread controller, as it allows each active module to share resources by limiting how long each function takes up in CPU time, including splitting functions into multiple split tasks where they would otherwise be "blocking" or waiting code.
 An example of this is requesting a sensor reading, then returning to the module to check for its result instead of waiting for the result.
   * `2_CoreSystem` - This contains modules which are shared resources by all hardware, and are often all required for each project.
+  * `2b_Internal_TaskerSystems` - Shared resources, but are not need for most builds (e.g. SolarLunar positions)
+  * `2c_Internal_IsolatedNoTaskerSystems` - Shared resources that can be used by other classes, but contains no "Tasker" calls.
   * `3_Network` - Includes all networking modules required for communicating with a host, this does not include any remote devices that would fall into a hardware addon (ie 433mhz radios).
   * `4_Drivers` - All modules which directly control an external device, connected via GPIO pins.
   * `5_Sensors` - All modules that receive data from external devices, connected via GPIO pins.
   * `6_Lights` - Control any connected devices that control lights, including addressable leds or pwm controlled hardware.
-  * `7_Energy` - All modules that receive power data from connected hardware, connceted via GPIO pins.
+  * `7_Energy` - All modules that receive energy data from connected hardware, connected via GPIO pins.
   * `8_Displays` - Special drivers for controlling connected displays.
   * `9_Controller` - Bespoke modules which use the other IO modules (eg drivers, sensors and displays) to perform as a unified system.
 Examples include HVAC controllers, which can use any sensor as input to control any driver as output.
+(Note: For simple reactive controls, rules may be used instead.)

 # Module Details